xenondevs/Docs/docs/nova/addon/worldgen/features/placed-feature.md

 ## Placement Modifiers

 A Placement modifier takes an initial position and returns empty, one or more block positions.
 These modifiers are chained, and pretty much act like a lot of `flatMap` calls.
-In fact, that's exactly what Minecraft internally does:
+In fact, that's exactly what Minecraft does internally:

 ```java title="PlacedFeature.java"
 private boolean placeWithContext(PlacementContext ctx, RandomSource random, BlockPos pos) {